jeffreyhorner/Rook/README.md

 ----------------

-The rook.input variable must contain an object created from a reference class and respond to readLines, read, and rewind:
+The rook.input variable must contain an object created from a reference class and respond to read_lines, read, and rewind:

-readLines: takes one argument, the number of lines to read.
+read_lines: takes one argument, the number of lines to read.
 Includes partial ending line.
 read: takes one argument, the number of bytes to read.
 Returns a raw vector.
 rewind: Rewinds the input stream back to the beginning.